christianhelle/refitter/docs/docfx_project/articles/cli-tool.md

                                                                  - SingleClientFromOperationId
                                                                  - SingleClientFromPathSegments
                                                                  See https://refitter.github.io/api/Refitter.Core.OperationNameGeneratorTypes.html for more information
+        --immutable-records                                      Generate contracts as immutable records instead of classes
 ```

 To generate code from an OpenAPI specifications file, run the following: